MewsSystems/gitbook-connector-api/guidelines/requests.md

 ## Request limits

 In order to preserve stability of our API, we've put request limits in place.
-We continually strive to make the API more efficient, improve its usability, support batch operations and avoid the need of polling.
-However if you have any suggestion or use case that requires higher limits, please contact us at marketplace@mews.com.
+We continually strive to make the API more efficient, improve its usability, support batch operations, and avoid the need of polling.
+However, if you have any suggestion or use cases that require higher limits, please contact us at marketplace@mews.com.

-The particular limits are dependent on [Environments](environments.md) and therefore listed as part of environment description.
+The particular limits are dependent on the [Environments](environments.md), and therefore are listed as part of the environment description.